Spyro: Year of the Dragon

 This game has a prerelease article

-Spyro: Year of the Dragon is the last game of the original Spyro trilogy and it was also the last Spyro game developed by Insomniac Games.
-In this game it's Spyro's duty to (once again) save a foreign world by defeating an evil sorceress and reclaiming all the stolen dragon eggs... also something something Year of the Dragon.
+Spyro: Year of the Dragon is the last game of the original Spyro trilogy and the last Spyro game to have been developed by Insomniac Games.
+In this game, it's Spyro's duty to (once again) save a foreign world by defeating a tyrannical magic-using reptile and reclaiming all the stolen macguffin... also something something Year of the Dragon.

-Located in the main directory of the disc is a file called 'SPYRO3.TRD'.
-It contains the following text:
+Located in the main directory of the disc is a file called 'SPYRO3.TRD' which contains the following text:

 Now is the winter of our discontent...
 It was the best of times, it was the worst of times...
 Call me Ishmael...
 Stately, plump Buck Mulligan...
 Call me Jonah.
 My parents did...
 Gaily bedight a gallant knight...
 Beware the ides of March...
 Tyger tyger burning bright... ...
 I always get the Shemp...